-The Town of Guilford has agreed to protect an established stand of milkweed at the top on Mulberry Point Road on property that abuts Land Trust Property.
+The Town of Guilford has protected an established stand of milkweed at the top on Mulberry Point Road on the property that abuts Land Trust Property.
+Look for the Pollinator Pathway sign in the spring.
+The town’s library and community center also have thriving milkweed gardens.
 Milkweed is the only food and host plant for the endangered monarch butterfly, and this habitat has been steadily declining.
 Plant as much as you can.

 In addition, we have hopscotched a corridor of pollinator-friendly gardens from the shoreline up to Durham within 1/2 mile of each other.

 Thanks to all pollinator-friendly gardeners.
 We encourage everyone you know to register their gardens on-line here at pollinator-pathway, where they are maintaining a state database.

 Keep planting the important early and late flowers.
 Crocus and fall asters!
 Bee well.